Xilinx/graphanalytics/docs/src/index.rst

 Vitis Graph Database Analytics Library
 ======================================
 Vitis Graph Database Analytics Library is an open-sourced Vitis library written in C++ for accelerating database applications in a variety of use cases.
-It currently includes the following products:

-* CosineSim and Recommendation Engine intergrated with TigerGraph Graph Database
+The library includes stand-alone Alveo products as well as products integrated with third-party software such as TigerGraph.

 The library is released on `GitHub <https://github.com/Xilinx/graphanalytics>`_ under Apache License, Version 2.0

 .. toctree::